 Tenants who qualify to rent a residential condominium in Manhattan are usually high income, high credit score individuals.
 For example, one of our requirements is 40X monthly rent as income.
-This means to rent an entry-level studio for $2,500 a month, the tenant needs to make at least $100,000 a year.
+This means to rent a $4,000 per month one bedroom apartment, the tenant needs to make at least $160,000 a year.

 We also check the tenant’s credit history and financial liquidity before accepting a tenant.
 All these serve to provide the condominium owner with peace of mind when renting out the apartment.

 Examples of investment condominium apartments

 88 Greenwich Street #2605: High floor one bedroom condominium on the 26th floor with amazing water views.
 Foreign investor client bought and sold in a few years.
 The value was driven by proximity to World Trade Center.

 The Sutton 959 First Avenue: Investor client booked at pre-construction stage, waited two years for building completion.
 Always rented with strong cashflow since then.
 Close to United Nations, Citigroup Center.